Associated risks of severe hypertriglyceridemia (sHTG)

 *

-A qualitative interview study of adults with sHTG, very severe HTG, and/or FCS to explore the patient experience of hypertriglyceridemia-related AP.
+A qualitative interview study of adults with sHTG, very severe HTG, and/or familial chylomicronemia syndrome to explore the patient experience of hypertriglyceridemia-related AP.
 Participants experienced at least 1 episode of AP in the past 2 years requiring an overnight hospitalization.
-Participants completed a background questionnaire, the EQ-5D-5L (a generic health-related quality of life questionnaire), and select items from a PROMIS profile prior to interview.14
+Participants completed a background questionnaire, the EQ-5D-5L (a generic health-related quality of life questionnaire), and select items from a PROMIS profile prior to interview.15

-PROMIS is a system of standardized, patient-reported measures for assessing physical, mental, and social health in adults and children, used to measure health symptoms and health-related quality of life domains.15
+PROMIS is a system of standardized, patient-reported measures for assessing physical, mental, and social health in adults and children, used to measure health symptoms and health-related quality of life domains.16

 References